bijiyiqi2017/Game-Off-2025-Waves-of-the-Wild/progress.md

 ---

+## 🗓️ November 27, 2025

+- Added audio to wave of energy burst

+- Replace placeholder with one_banana.jpg

+## 🗓️ November 26, 2025

+- Added audio to win screen

 ## 🗓️ November 25, 2025

 - Reverted code to previous version in order to simplify for game off and slowly break main.py into smaller packages